meker12/commerce-channels.en/help/channel-manager/map-catalog-attributes.md

 Before you publish listings from [!DNL Commerce] to [!DNL Walmart Marketplace], you must map at least one unique identifier from your [!DNL Commerce] catalog to the corresponding identifier from Walmart.
 This step is required to match [!DNL Commerce] products to existing [!DNL Walmart] listings and to synchronize product data between [!DNL Commerce] and [!DNL Walmart].

-For product matching, the Commerce product must have at least one product attribute that matches one of the following Product Identifiers (Product IDs) required by [!DNL Walmart].
+For product matching, the [!DNL Commerce] product must have at least one product attribute that matches one of the following Product Identifiers (Product IDs) required by [!DNL Walmart].

-**Required Walmart product IDs**
+**Required [!DNL Walmart ]product IDs**

 | **Accepted Type** | **Name**                             | **Purpose**                                                                                                                                      | **Acceptable Digits** |
 |-------------------|--------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------|